CalderaWP/caldera-components/src/components/validation/README.md

+# Validation
+The validation module handles the logic of determining if a field value is valid or not.
+It works a lot like conditional logic, in that configFields MAY have an array of validation functions.
+Each function is passed field values.
+If ANY of the validation functions returns the boolean `false`, the validation returns false.
+Return value of validators is checked with strict equality `false === validationFunction(fieldValues)`.

 ## Structure
 This module is structured differently than the others.
 It's an experiment that may be better than what I normally do.
 Not sure.